MSc-Dissertation-2023/Final-Masters-Project/README.md

 - Hurt/Damaged UI/UX
 - Do not pick health up if health is full
 - Attack frame damage?
-  * Important that attack "feels" right
+  * Important that the game "feels" right
 - Enemy AIs pushing into the player
 - Sound effects when picking up items
 - UI/UX effect of picking up items